 The heat equation is derived from Fourier’s law and conservation of energy.
-The Fourier’s law states that the time rate of heat transfer through a material is proportional to the negative gradient in the temperature and to the area, at right angles to that gradient, through which the heat flows.
+Fourier’s law states that the time rate of heat transfer through a material is proportional to the negative gradient in the temperature and the area at right angles to that gradient, through which the heat flows.

 A change in internal energy per unit volume in the material, ΔQ, is proportional to the change in temperature, Δu.
 That is:

 ∆Q = ρ.cp.∆T

 Using these two equations, we can derive the general heat conduction equation: